PinewoodPip/epip/docs/index.md

 Additionally, there is now a keybind to open the examine menu, and capitalization of the word "Status efects" has been made consistent with the rest of the UI.

 ### Ingame Patchnotes
 A new journal UI can be accessed from the Hotbar actions, or after updating the mod.
 It lists the patchnotes of Epip, and other mods can add information/patchnotes there freely as well.
-Updating the mod will also show a prompt to open the UI.
+Updating the mod will also show a prompt to open the UI. *(In v1066+, this UI has been replaced by the Codex).*

 ![Custom journal.](img/showcase/journal.png)